- How is acute lymphocytic leukemia treated?

 If a second remission can be achieved, most doctors will advise some type of stem cell transplant if possible.

 At some point, it may become clear that further treatment, even in clinical trials, is extremely unlikely to cure the leukemia.
 At that time, the focus of treatment may shift to controlling symptoms caused by the leukemia, rather than attempting to cure the leukemia.
-This is known as palliative treatment.
+This may be called palliative treatment or supportive care.
 For example, the doctor may advise less intensive chemo to try to slow the leukemia growth instead of trying to cure it.

 As the leukemia grows in the bone marrow it may cause pain.
 It is important that you be as comfortable as possible.
 Treatments that may be helpful include radiation and appropriate pain-relieving medicines.
 If medicines such as aspirin and ibuprofen don’t help with the pain, stronger opioid medicines such as morphine are likely to be helpful.